Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Cheap doesn't necessarily mean worse, but cheap number plates certainly carry less meaning.
 Still - they can effectively disguise the age of a vehicle.

 Also known as Millennium and New-Style registrations.
 This is the system current system for number plates in the UK, issued from September 2001.
-The system allows for two issues per year, March being indicated by "01", "02", "03" etc while September is shown as "51", "52", etc. The two initial letters identify the year of issue while the last three letters are random.
+The system allows for two issues per year, March being indicated by "01", "02", "03" etc while September is shown as"51","52", etc. The two initial letters identify the area of issue while the last three letters are random.
 For example NV53 ZPB informs you that the vehicle in question was registered in September 2003 in the North i.e. Stockton or Newcastle.

-Dateless registrations, also known as Cherished registrations, are the oldest type of registration available.
+Dateless registrations, are often called Cherished registrations, are the oldest type of registration available.
 There are various formats and prices ranging from £100 to £100,000!
 Either way, Dateless Registrations all effectively conceal the age of the vehicle on which they ride but are chosen for all kinds of reasons.

-Collective term for the documentation that's needed to complete a transfer.
-These typically include the vehicle's MOT certificate, tax, and V5 documentation.
-National Numbers require the original documentation in order to complete your transfer via the DVLA or DVLNI.
+Collective term for the documentation that's needed to complete a transfer, from retention documents to the certificate of entitlement, and more.
+National Numbers require the original documentation in order to complete your transfer and offer assistance every step of the way if required.

 Donor is the term given in vehicle to vehicle transfers to the car donating its registration.
-The £80 transfer fee covers the cost of the donor being re-registered with an age related mark.
+The £80 transfer fee covers the cost of processing the transfer/retention

 Short for Driver and Vehicle Licensing Agency.
 DVLA governs registrations of vehicles, registration marks, and drivers.

 Pink form "holds" marks which have never been on a vehicle before.
-The certificate is valid for 1 year and can be renewed annually for £25.
-The mark can be assigned to a suitable vehicle registered in either the purchaser's or nominee's name.
+The certificate is valid for 10 years and can be renewed upon expiry.
+The mark can be assigned to a suitable vehicle registered in either the purchase's or nominee's name.
 See Certificates of Entitlement for more information.

 Application for a first licence for a new motor vehicle and declaration for registration - for use by individuals importing a new vehicle, kit cars.